STAFF

 languages for programming and computation.
 At its heart, the idea is

-to develop new languages accompanied by rigourous semantics that
+to develop new languages and better understand existing languages by

-improved.
-My research lies within the theoretical and mathematical
+about programs.
+My research lies within the theoretical and

-arenas of Computer Science.
-To find out more please see the
+mathematical arenas of Computer Science.
+To find out more please see

 -